 Regardless to exercise type, if you feel progress has stalled, you could add in an extra exercise session each week.
 This does not have to be as intense as the others (and if that is unattainable it could be something to work towards) but any increments in the frequency of exercise will help contribute to overall volume.
 If increasing frequency is something you may implement, start slow and just add one extra session in each week.

-If progression in cardiovascular exercise is your goal the below table may be of use.
 To give an example, let’s say you walk ~2.5mph for 30 minutes and this is regarded as medium intensity when you first started out.
-After a month of two you may feel that this exact same level of exertion is now regarded as low intensity- you have enhanced fitness; your body has adapted, now you may have to walk at 3.5mph for 30 minutes to be back at medium intensity.
+After a month of two you may feel that this exact same level of exertion is now regarded as low intensity.
+You have enhanced fitness.
+Your body has adapted, now you may have to walk at 3.5mph for 30 minutes to be back at medium intensity.

 If you are seeking progression in resistance exercise you could look to increase the resistance and/or the number of reps performed and/or the time you spend resting between sets and/or the speed in which you complete the movement.
 Practically speaking let’s say you squat your body weight 10x and repeat five times, resting 30 seconds in-between and is no longer challenging.
 You could either:

-Alternatively, if resistance training you could add another set to some movements to increase overall volume and thus time spent doing the exercise.
+Alternatively, if resistance training you could add another set to some movements to increase overall volume.
+Thus time spent doing the exercise.
 It is important to consider that this may also increase the intensity.

-Exercise programmes that encompass both resistance and cardiovascular elements seem to be the most effective as they allow for prolonged progression before altering the stimulus is required.
+Exercise programmes that encompass both resistance and cardiovascular elements seem to be the most effective.
+They allow for prolonged progression before altering the stimulus is required.

-Knowing when you are progressing will be obvious: you will be able to move faster; go for longer; move heavier objects; not need to rest as much; your resting heart rate may drop; energy levels improve; certain health results may see favourable changes.
-When a workout is noticeably easier keep a keen eye on the next one, if this is also easier then push progression.
+Knowing when you are progressing will be obvious.
+You will be able to move faster, longer, your resting heart rate may drop, energy levels improve, and certain health results may see favourable changes.
+When a workout is noticeably easier keep a keen eye on the next one.
+If this is also easier then push progression.
 Be wary not to progress too quickly though (don’t run before you walk- literally!) as this may increase the risk of injury and/or overtraining.

-On a final note, making noticeable changes specifically to the exercise programme you are doing will help with progression but making sustainable healthy lifestyle changes, such as: dietary improvements and managing stress and sleep will also have a surprising knock on effect and will enhance your fitness, recovery and motivation.
+Making noticeable changes specifically to the exercise programme you are doing will help with progression.
+However making sustainable healthy lifestyle changes, such as: dietary improvements and managing stress and sleep will also have a surprising knock on effect and will enhance your fitness, recovery and motivation.